gambhiro/user-scripts-styles/README.md

 - [duolingo-sync-sentences-to-anki.user.js](https://github.com/gambhiro/user-scripts-styles/raw/main/duolingo-sync-sentences-to-anki.user.js)

-At the end of a Duolingo lesson, this script will extract the translation exercise 'Write in Italian/etc.' sentences from the review scoreboard, and sync them to Anki.
+This script will extract translation exercises ('Write in Italian/etc.') on Duolingo and sync them to Anki.
 The AnkiConnect plugin has to be installed in Anki.

 If Anki is not open, a TSV (tab seperated values) list is shown.

 The ANKI_DECK variable specifies the deck.

 The AUTO_SYNC variable enables/disables auto-sync at the end of a lesson.

+The NOTIFY variable enables/disables sync notifications.

 For stories, syncing has to be triggered with the keybinding below.
 It works even at the beginning of a story, one doesn't have to wait until the last